6 Great Scholarship Finders:

 From the information you provide, a list of scholarships is created.
 Each scholarship or award is listed by name, sponsor, type of award, due date, and amount.
-Very streamlined and easy to navigate.
+It’s very streamlined and easy to navigate.

-This site is kind of nice because it allows you to sort which scholarships you’re interested in applying for.
-Because you have a username, you can log in and out to complete applications at your own pace.
+This site allows you to sort which scholarships you’re interested in applying for.
+You can also log in and out to complete applications at your own pace.

 Fastweb is unique in that it takes your strengths, skills, and interests into account as part of your profile.
 Not just your grades and test scores, but what you hope to someday accomplish.

-As with these other sites, the scholarship lists generated is based on your profile, and all are applicable to you.
+As with these other sites, this scholarship finder list is generated is based on your profile, and all are applicable to you.

 Fastweb also provides resources on scholarship scams.
 While we’re all scrambling to find money to cover the rising cost of tuition, remember to be cautious.
 If something seems too good to be true, it just might be.